Photo: Simon Gee / Polar Bears International

 Indigenous Knowledge

-By collaborating with indigenous people to share their knowledge with the scientific community, we can develop a deeper understanding of polar bears, including changes observed over time.
+By collaborating with Indigenous peoples, we can develop a deeper understanding of polar bears, including how to coexist and changes observed over time.

 Polar Bears International values the deep knowledge held by Indigenous peoples who have coexisted with polar bears for thousands of years.
 In addition to insights passed down from generation to generation, Indigenous Knowledge (IK) also encompasses current and more recent observations, including those related to polar bears in a warming Arctic.
 These insights can deepen our understanding of the bears, and help guide management decisions.